akshaygulabrao/flappybird-monorepo/README.md

 # Flappy Bird with Q-Learning

 ## Introduction
-Reinforcement learning
-- heuristic search of sequential decision making
-- discover solutions counterintuitive to humans
-- foundation of breakthroughs in go, chess, and protein folding
+Reinforcement learning is the systematized approach of learning from sequential decisions.
+It allows the discovery of solutions that are counterintuitive to humans.
+It is the foundation of breakthroughs in go, chess, and protein folding.

 **Contributions:**
 - Attempted to reproduce prior work